juliuskrah/juliuskrah.github.io/_posts/2017-09-26-dynamic-job-scheduling-with-quartz-and-spring.md

 	 the corresponding Quartz properties.
 3. **SchedulerFactory** - The default used here is the `StdSchedulerFactory`, reading in the standard `quartz.properties` from `quartz.jar`.
-4. **JobStore** - The default used is `RAMJobStore` which does not support persistence. and is not clustered.
+4. **JobStore** - The default used is `RAMJobStore` which does not support persistence and is not clustered.
 5. **Life-Cycle** - The `SchedulerFactoryBean` implements `org.springframework.context.SmartLifecycle` and
    `org.springframework.beans.factory.DisposableBean` which means the life-cycle of the scheduler is managed by the Spring container.
 The `sheduler.start()` is called in the `start()` implementation of `SmartLifecycle`